davenkin/andy-springboot-sample/README.md

 ### How to run locally

-- First you need run `./start-docker-compose.sh` to start the following local infrastructures:
+- First run `./start-docker-compose.sh` to start the following infrastructures:
     - `MongoDB`: localhost:27123
     - `Kafka`: localhost:9123
     - `Kafka UI`: [http://localhost:8123](http://localhost:8123)
     - `Keycloak`: [http://localhost:7123](http://localhost:7123)
     - `Redis`: localhost:6123
 - Run the application in one of the following ways:
-    - Run `./run-local.sh`: this opens debug port on 5005, assuming that docker-compose is already up running.
+    - Run `./run-local.sh`: this starts the application with debug port on 5005, assuming that docker-compose is already up running.
-    - Run `./clear-and-run-local.sh`: this opens debug port on 5005 and starts a fresh new docker compose set up.
+    - Run `./clear-and-run-local.sh`: this starts the application with debug port on 5005, it also automatically starts docker-compose by first removing existing docker contains if any, and also deletes all their data.
-    - Run `main` in  `SpringBootWebApplication`.
+    - Run `main` in  `SpringBootWebApplication`, assuming that docker-compose is already up running.
-- After that open `http://localhost:5123/about` to check if the application runs successfully.
+- After that open [http://localhost:5123/about(http://localhost:5123/about) to check if the application runs successfully.
-- To stop local docker compose and delete data, run `./stop-docker-compose.sh`.
+- To stop local docker compose and delete data volume, run `./stop-docker-compose.sh`.

 ### How to run tests

 - To run tests, locate them inside IDE and run them directly from there
-- We don't do unit testing, instead we only write integration tests
+- We do both unit testing and integration testing
+- For unit testing, we mainly test classes under `domain` package
+- For integration testing, the following types of classes are tested:
+    - CommandService(e.g. `EquipmentCommandServiceIntegrationTest`)
+    - QueryService(e.g. `EquipmentQueryServiceIntegrationTest`)
+    - EventHandler(e.g. `EquipmentDeletedEventEventHandlerIntegrationTest`)
+    - Job(e.g. `RemoveOldMaintenanceRecordsJobIntegrationTest`)
+- For integration testing, the following types of classes are NOT tested:
+    - Repository: they are already covered in other integration tests
+    - Controller: Controllers are very thin but requires a heavy set up for testing, so we decided not to test
-- Tests uses `it` profile(`application-it.yaml`), which stands for `Integration Test`.
-Integrate tests do not use local docker-compose infrastructures as we don't want to rely on docker for running tests.
-Instead we want developers to clone the code and the tests just work without any extra setup.
-In order to achieve this, we have the following setup:
+- Integration test uses a Spring profile named `it`(`application-it.yaml`) for its own configuration.
+Integration tests do not use local docker-compose infrastructures as we don't want to rely on docker for running tests.
+Instead, we want to ensure developers to clone the code and the tests just work without any extra setup.
+In order to achieve this, we have the following setup for integration tests:
-    - `MongoDB`: uses in memory Mongo provided by `de.flapdoodle.embed`.
+    - `MongoDB`: uses in memory Mongo provided by `de.flapdoodle.embed:de.flapdoodle.embed.mongo.spring3x`.
     - `Kafka`: disabled as we don't cover event publishing nor event consumer in our tests.
-    - `Redis`: uses an embedded redis server
+    - `Redis`: uses an embedded redis server `com.github.codemonstur:embedded-redis`.
-    - `Keycloak`: disabled as we don't cover authentication and authorization in our tests.
+    - `Keycloak`: disabled as we don't cover authentication in our tests.
     - All consumed external HTTP services are mocked.

 ## Architecture Decision Records (ADRs)